Jonathan-Luo01/Jonathan_BlueStampPortfolio/index.md

-# Mini Cat Lamp
+# Computer Vision Security Camera
-This project uses a simple circuit which was soldered together to create a mini cat that has an LED on its back that lights up when it becomes dark.
-In this project, I learned how to properly use tools for soldering and apply what I learned to a real-life creation.
+This project uses a Raspberry Pi Zero Wireless and a Raspberry Pi Camera Module to detect moving objects and alert the user.
+When movement is detected, an email is sent to the owner of the camera.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|